-The cloud enables a win-win situation: the customer gets to experience your product first hand in a real-world environment, on their terms, with their real data, and you get to provide their every changing need easily and effortlessly, in no time.
-There’s no hardware to ship, no software to install and no IT to support, and you get to really prove how your product solves your customer’s specific business problem.
+The cloud enables a win-win situation: the customer gets to experience your product firsthand in a real-world environment, on their terms, with their real data, and you get to provide their every changing need quickly and effortlessly, in no time.
+In addition, there’s no hardware to ship, no software to install, and no IT to support, and you get to prove how your product solves your customer’s specific business problem.

-With user-friendly, complex, isolated environments, the right cloud platform enables you to invite your customers to test your product, and even break it – without ever affecting the actual data.
+With user-friendly, complex, isolated environments, the right virtual IT cloud platform enables you to invite your customers to test your product and even break it – without ever affecting the actual data.
 Tell them to use your product however they wish, test its limitations, and see if they can handle everything they can throw at it.

-Nice-to-look-at visualizations and other gimmick features are cool, but they’re not the point.
-Instead, use a SaaS-based virtual lab cloud platform that allows you to address your customer’s specific problems, and offer customized dashboards to answer their needs.
-After all, we’re talking about solving your customer’s problem, not showing-off your product.
+Nice-to-look-at visualizations and other gimmick features are excellent, but they’re not the point.
+Instead, use a SaaS-based virtual lab cloud platform that allows you to address your customer’s specific problems and offer customized dashboards to answer their needs.
+After all, we’re talking about solving your customer’s problem, not showing off your product.

-When building complex environments is easy, and adjusting requirements is a standard process requiring minimum or reasonable efforts on your part, POCs become less of a nuisance, and more of an opportunity to gather valuable feedback on your product; use it to improve it.
+When building complex environments is easy, and adjusting requirements is a standard process requiring minimum or reasonable efforts on your part, virtual POCs become less of a nuisance and more of an opportunity to gather valuable feedback on your product; use it to improve it.

-The cloud has introduced new ways to deal with traditional problems that for years have caused POC failures.
-It has changed the way vendors have traditionally perceived POCs, making developing, sharing and “breaking” of safe, user-friendly environments – quick and easy.
+The cloud has introduced new ways to deal with traditional problems that, for years, have caused POC failures.
+In addition, it has changed how vendors have traditionally perceived POCs, making developing, sharing, and “breaking” of safe, user-friendly environments – quick and easy.

-Now, you and your customers can truly enjoy and benefit from the real value of successful POCs – empowering the enterprise and providing value to every customer, while giving vendors feedback and information about their own product.
+Now, you and your customers can truly enjoy and benefit from the actual value of successful POCs – empowering the enterprise and providing value to every customer while giving vendors feedback and information about their own products.